 When deciding whether or not an eSIM is right for your project, you’ll also have to consider which networks it can switch between and where they’re supported.
 The supported networks will depend on the location, the type of eSIM, and which roaming relationships exist between the SIM provider and carriers.

 You’ll also have to choose a solution with an IoT platform that supports your service goals and customer needs.
 If you’re considering an eSIM, you’re likely considering a use case where the devices cross coverage areas fairly often.
 In that case, an IoT connectivity platform could be a good choice for your business.

 Get started with eSIMs

 Want to learn more about powering your next IoT project with eSIMs?
-JT IoT is your partner for flexible, scalable IoT solutions like eSIM Insure, which helps you harness the full flexibility of eSIMs.
+JT IoT is your partner for flexible, scalable IoT solutions like eSIM Connect, which helps you harness the full flexibility of eSIMs.